dimk1301/Guides/test-guide.md

 > **Core Objective:** A zero-license-cost DevSecOps pipeline for an on-premise Kubernetes data platform.
 Aligned with **NIST SSDF**, **OWASP DevSecOps guidance**, and **CIS hardening benchmarks**.
 >
-> **Revision note:** This version incorporates a full security/SRE audit of v1.
-Every Critical and High finding has been closed or explicitly re-scoped in the document itself.
-A full changelog is in Section 10.

 ---